justliam42/MSOE-notes/Classes/MTH 2130/Definitions(MTH2130.md

-- Vector: point with position and magnitude/length
+- Vector: point with position and magnitude
 	- written as <x, y, z>
+	- magnitude can be called the length or norm
 - Initial Point: where the vector originated
 - Terminal Point: where the vector ends
-- Zero Vector: vector with
+- Zero Vector: vector with all zeros
+	- <0, 0, 0>